Thuleanx/thuleanx.github.io/_games/2024-03-14-doomolish.md

 ---

 Doomolish is my solo Doom-inspired pixel fps made over the course of a 2 week game jam.
-The game was made with my Vulkan engine written in rust over the same time duration, baring some Vulkan boilerplate.
+The game was made with my Vulkan engine written in Rust over the same time duration, baring some Vulkan boilerplate.
 With this entry, I set out to create a game from scratch by myself, from engine to modeling, spritework, and music.

 {% include gallery id="gallery1" %}